 • 5 female residents of Hillsborough County, 60 years of age and older

-Steven Smith is a member of the New Hampshire House of Representatives, serving his fifth term.
+Steven Smith is a member of the New Hampshire House of Representatives, serving his 6th term.
 Rep. Smith currently represents Acworth, Charlestown, Goshen, Langdon, Lempster, and Washington.
-Rep. Smith is the Chairman of the Sullivan County Delegation.
+Rep. Smith is the Deputy Speaker of the NH House.